How to start a podcast in 11 easy steps

 Podcasts are easy to consume

 As people get busier and have less time to grasp information, they multitask.
-Podcasts became a time-saver and an easy format to consume content.
-People can listen to podcasts while driving or commuting on public transport, working out, or just winding down at home after a busy day.
+Podcasts became a time-saver and an easy format to consume content — 59% of people listen to podcasts while doing something else at the same time.
+People can listen to podcasts while driving or commuting on public transport, working out or just winding down at home after a busy day.

 Audience connections are genuine